 GoSecure wrote up a new PHP exploitation technique using the default OPcache engine from PHP 7.
 Using this attack vector, it’s possible to bypass certain hardening techniques that disallow the file write access in the web directory.
 This could be used by an attacker to execute his own malicious code in a hardened environment.

-In this article I’ll show you how to install the Microsoft SQL Server Driver for PHP 5.6 and PHP 7.
-This makes the use of an SQL Server database back-end for your PHP website easu.
-If you want to communicatie with an SQL Server database from PHP you need to rely on some additional software and PHP extensions.
-This post walks you through the steps necessary to install the SQL Server driver and SQLSRV extension for PHP 5.6 and PHP 7, on Windows Server IIS of course.
+In this article I’ll show you how to install the Microsoft SQL Server Driver for PHP 7+.
+This makes the use of an SQL Server database back-end for your PHP website easy.
+If you want to communicatie with SQL Server using PHP you need to rely on some additional software and PHP extensions.
+This post walks you through the steps necessary to install the SQL Server driver and SQLSRV extension for PHP 7+, on Windows Server IIS of course.